Claire Dwyer

-Claire Lucy Dwyer (1964 – 14 July 2019) was a British academic, geographer and Professor of human geography at University College London until her death in 2019.
+Claire Lucy Dwyer (24 December 1964 – 14 July 2019) was a British academic, geographer and Professor of human geography at University College London until her death in 2019.

 Early life and education

-Dwyer was born in Letchworth 1964 to Michael Dwyer and Brenda Jacques.
+Dwyer was born in Letchworth on 24 December 1964 to Michael Dwyer and Brenda (nee Jacques).
 Her father was a research engineer and her mother was a teacher.
 She became interested in social geography during her childhood in the garden city of Letchworth.
 Dwyer attended St Angela's Roman Catholic school in Stevenage.
 She was an undergraduate student at Lady Margaret Hall, Oxford, graduating with a first-class geography degree from the University of Oxford in 1987.
 During her undergraduate degree she spent a year working with Mother Teresa in Calcutta.
 Dwyer completed a Postgraduate Certificate in Education (PGCE) at the University of Nottingham, and taught at secondary schools in Warminster.
 She returned to academia and studied for a master's degree in critical feminism at Syracuse University.
 Her Master of Arts degree was awarded in 1991 for a dissertation on state-funded Muslim schools in the United Kingdom.
 She then carried out her doctoral research at University College London; supervised by Peter Jackson and Jacquie Burgess, her PhD was awarded in 1997 for her thesis on the construction and contestations of Islam.